asmuth/clip/fnordmetric-doc/src/classic_event_handlers.md

   <tr>
     <th>title</i></th>
     <td>
-      sets the title of this gauge (optional)
+      Sets the title of this gauge (optional).
     </td>
   </tr>
   <tr>
     <th><b>flush_interval</b></i></th>
     <td>
-      interval in which the value of this gauge is aggregated persisted in seconds. this is basically the gauge's granularity / resolution. the flush interval controls how much memory a gauge uses (smaller flush_intervals use more memory) the default is 10 seconds
+      Interval in which the value of this gauge is aggregated and persisted in seconds. this is basically the gauge's granularity / resolution.
+The flush interval controls how much memory a gauge uses (smaller flush_intervals use more memory) the default is 10 seconds.
     </td>
   </tr>
   <tr>
     <th>average</i></th>
     <td>
-      if set to true, this gauge will record the average value (see above)
+      If set to true, this gauge will record the average value (see above).
     </td>
   </tr>
   <tr>
     <th>progressive</i></th>
     <td>
-      if set to true, this gauge will record the cumulative value (see above)
+      If set to true, this gauge will record the cumulative value (see above).
     </td>
   </tr>
   <tr>
     <th>three_dimensional</i></th>
     <td>
-      if set to true, this gauge acts as a associative map of counters (see above)
+      If set to true, this gauge acts as a associative map of counters (see above).
     </td>
   </tr>
 </table>